Insality/panthera/docs_editor/README.md

 - **🎯 Template Animations** - Reuse animations from your GUI templates and collection files which is already created or create new animation files for these templates directly from the **Panthera 2.0 Editor**.

+- **🎨 Intuitive Interface** - Simple and easy to use interface with a focus on creating animations quickly and efficiently.
+I put a lot of effort to make the interface as simple as possible.

-- **📦 Lightweight & Fast** - Tiny editor download under 10MB with minimal system requirements.
-Runs smoothly on any modern computer without heavy dependencies or bloated installation.
+- **📦 Lightweight & Fast** - Tiny editor download under 10MB.
+Runs smoothly on any modern computer without any dependencies or bloated installation.

 - **🌟 Standalone Flexibility** - While built specifically for Defold, can be used independently or adapted for other game engines.
 Create layouts manually inside Panthera for non-Defold projects _(custom runtime implementation required)_.

 ## Download